J-P-Bakker/osrs-farm-platform/README.md

 Just giving it a try to setup the basis of a goldfarm backend

 ## Features
-Create new accounts and save them to a local postgresql database
+Create new runescape accounts and save them to a local postgresql database

 ## Installation
 Provide step by step series of examples and explanations about how to get a development env running.